One in 12 witnessed sexual harassment in Lloyd's insurance market: survey

 Sixty percent of the survey respondents were men and 90% of respondents based in London.

-Reporting by Carolyn Cohn; editing by David Evans
+Additional reporting by Sinead Cruise; editing by David Evans and Louise Heavens